Fusion4Energy/F4Enix/docs/source/index.rst

 A python package for Monte Carlo simulations input and output files parsing.

-Brought to you by Fusion For Energy (F4E) neutronics team.
+Brought to you by Fusion For Energy (F4E) Analyses & Codes team.

 .. toctree::
    :maxdepth: 2